Healing Grief and Loss Through Induced After-Death Communication (IADC)

 • Struggling to cope after the death of a loved one

-• Feeling “stuck” in your grief despite previous support or counseling
+• Feeling stuck in grief despite previous therapy or support

-• Experiencing grief-related anxiety, depression, or sleep issues
+• Experiencing grief-related anxiety, sadness, or sleep disruptions

-• Seeking a sense of peace, closure, or connection
+• Longing for a sense of peace, connection, or emotional relief

 What to Expect in an IADC Session

-IADC is typically offered as two 90-minute sessions scheduled within a short time frame (often a few days apart).
-This format allows you to fully engage in the process without losing momentum between sessions.
+IADC is typically offered as two ninety-minute sessions scheduled within a short period of time, often a few days apart.
+This format allows you to stay connected to the emotional process without losing momentum.

-During each session, we begin with gentle preparation, helping you feel grounded and supported.
-Using a specialized bilateral stimulation process (similar to EMDR), we work with your brain’s natural ability to process emotions and memories.
-This can sometimes lead to a vivid, healing sense of connection with your loved one.
+Each session begins with gentle grounding so you feel safe and supported.
+We then use a specialized bilateral stimulation process, similar to EMDR, to engage your brain’s natural ability to process emotions and memories.
+For some clients, this work leads to a vivid or comforting sense of connection with their loved one.

-While outcomes vary and there is no guarantee of an after-death connection, many people find that these two sessions bring a significant sense of peace, closure, and emotional relief.
+Outcomes can vary and no specific experience is guaranteed.
+However, many people find that these two sessions bring a meaningful sense of peace, softening, or emotional release.

 Why Choose IADC for Grief and Loss?